Rsge/Custom-Windows-Image-Creation-Helper/README.md

 3. Open the (newly installed) *Deployment and Imaging Tools* elevated.
 4. Run command `cd\`.
 5. Run `oscdimg.exe -m -o -u2 -udfver102 -bootdata:2#p0,e,bE:\boot\etfsboot.com#pEF,e,bE:\efi\microsoft\boot\efisys.bin E: C:\CustomWin10.iso`.<br>
-	Replace `E:` with the drive letter of your USB stick and `C:\CustomWin10.iso` with the path and name of your ISO file you want.<br>
+	Replace `E:` with the drive letter of your USB stick and `C:\CustomWin10.iso` with the path and name of the ISO file you want.<br>
 	This will again take a short while.
 6. The image was created at the specified path.
 Renaming the file is possible without any special care.